tamerwe/project/README.md

 ### Sales Analysis
 + **Sales periodically spike in September and December, matching with the normal surges in sales associated with seasonality** like Back-To-School (September) and Holiday season (December).
 Sales Peaked in December 2020, with $549,435 in revenue from 1,671 orders, compounding the seasonality with the surge of sales resulting from covid.

-+ **Sales sharply declined in January 2021 in response to the end of the holiday season and the start of the market returning to pre-pandemic levels**, which is natural after the abnormal spike preceeding it.
++ **Sales sharply declined in January 2021 in response to the end of the holiday season and the start of the market returning to pre-pandemic levels**, which is natural after the abnormal spike preceding it.

 + The decline significantly slowed down in the following month, but in spite the decline, revenue for February 2021 is **97% higher** than its pre-pandemic level in February 2019.
 ### Product Analysis